Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 let person:Person = { Name: "John", Id: "john123", City: "NY", State: "US" };
 ```

-So in the above example instead of referencing each property using `person.` and so on we can simply destructure in the following way
+In the above example, instead of referencing each property using `person`. and so on, you can simply destructure in the following way:

 ```typescript
 const = { Name, Id, City, State } = person;
 console.log(Name, Id, City, State) // John john123 NY US
 ```

-Additionally, if we consider the above-nested example we can access the value of `Car` something like this
+Additionally, if you consider the nested example above, you can access the value of `Car` as follows:

 ```typescript
 const fooObj: Foo = { Bar: { Car: "abc123" } }